Musth: Management

-In Sri Lanka and India, domesticated Asian elephants in musth are traditionally tied to a strong tree and denied food and water for a week or so which shortens the duration of the musth, typically to five to eight days.
-Sedatives, like xylazine, are also sometimes used now.
+In Sri Lanka and India, domesticated Asian elephants in musth are traditionally tied to a strong tree and denied food and water for a week or so, which shortens the duration of the musth, typically to five to eight days.
+Sedatives, like xylazine, are also sometimes used.
 Zoos keeping adult male elephants need strong, purpose-built enclosures to isolate males during their musth.